sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 - 60sec and
 - 120sec

 It is recommended to choose 30sec, platforms that have high CPU load can choose 120sec as PM interval.
-By default 60sec is the PM interval when no input provided by platform, please refer '7.5.4' for platform input.
+By default 60sec is the PM interval when no input provided by platform, please refer to [7\.5\.4 Platform specific flags and input](#754-platform-specific-flags-and-inputs)  for platform input.

 - ##### PM time window or PM window :
 The cumulative PM statistics over an fixed interval of time is called a PM time window AKA PM window.